ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 And it will have a reference to the same array of counters.

-But for this we only needed JavaScript.
+Of course for this we only needed JavaScript.
 The magic of MobX is called observable, and the idea is that this global state can "update", and when it updates it will automatically trigger a `setState` on each React component that used it.

 The tricky part in MobX (compared with Redux for example), is that MobX will actually create its own getter methods on each global field that is observable, in order to know which fields should trigger a re-render.
 Examine this simple React component from the demo project: